danielbrauer/faketorio/README.md

 #### .faketorio config file
 Faketorio requires a config file to run.
 You can specify the location with the `-c` option.
-If no config path is provided faketorio will search for a file named `.faketorio` in the current folder.
+If no config path is provided faketorio will search for a file named `.faketorio` in the current user's home folder.
 This file has to have three values configured.

 ```properties